Ready to learn about remote project management?

 Information and accountability go together like Bert and Ernie!

-As project management tools let you always see what your team is working on, they’ll naturally feel more responsible for their actions.
+As project management tools and employee monitoring software let you always see what your team is working on, they’ll naturally feel more responsible for their actions.
 So if something does go wrong, your remote team will own up to it rather than point fingers.

 Additionally, your remote workers will have more freedom to do tasks their way.
 This way, they can solve their own problems without having to depend too heavily on their manager.